 - Read a book.
 There are countless field guides about invasive species.
 But for a quick introduction, we recommend that you download a free copy of Field Guide to Weeds of the Willamette Valley If you want to get really serious you can download a copy of one of the most influential weed guides ever made, Weeds of the West.

 - Consider a donation.
 Our watershed councils and many local nonprofits are actively working to control invasive weeds.
-These organizations have been hard-hit by the economic impacts of the coronavirus.
 They rely upon grants and donations to support their efforts.
 Learn more about local organizations working to control invasive weeds and consider donating your time or resources.